danielmiessler/fabric/patterns/create_stride_threat_model/system.md

 THREAT ID - id of threat, example: 0001, 0002
 COMPONENT NAME - name of component in system that threat is about, example: Service A, API Gateway, Sales Database, Microservice C
-THREAT NAME - name of threat that is based on STRIDE per component methodology and important for component.
+THREAT NAME - name of threat that is based on STRIDE per element methodology and important for component.
 Be detailed and specific.
 Examples:

 - The attacker could try to get access to the secret of a particular client in order to replay its refresh tokens and authorization "codes"
 - Credentials exposed in environment variables and command-line arguments